apluslms/aplus-manual/set_up_environment/first_steps.rst

 - `Docker Compose <https://docs.docker.com/compose/install/>`_

 You also need to install a Text editor (`VS Code <https://code.visualstudio.com/>`_  is recommended).
 You can find more information about the most convenient text editor to create *RST* documents :ref:`at the end of this module <text-editor-and-ides>`.

 Cloning this codebase with git
 ------------------------------

-A good way to start is to clone the `Aplus course Template <https://github.com/apluslms/course-templates>`_ with git and begin to work on it.
+A good way to start is to clone the `Aplus course template`_ with git and begin to work on it.

 To clone the course template using a SSH key, execute the following command: